clojusc/dev-system/README.md

 * In 2017, as part of the Dragon project
 * In 2018, as part of:
    * the Hexagram30 projects
-   * the NASA CMR-Graph project
+   * the NASA CMR-Graph and CMR-OPeNDAP projects
-   * the NASA CMR-OPeNDAP project
+   * the Clojang component project

 In partciular, the second one is where I shifted to a protocol-based approach.
 So far, I've been happiest with this approach, and wan to start using this across all my Clojure projects.